Stirling's approximation and a hidden link between two of Ramanujan's approximations: Watson's and functions

 Label the coefficients as $c_j$ so that

 We will only need $U(t)$ and often just write $U$.
 Then

 and consequently the coefficients of $U$ satisfy the recursive definition

 with summation over nonnegative integers $x$ and $y$.
-In this paper $U$ may be considered as a formal series.
-The properties of $U(t)$ and $u(t)$ as functions of $t$ are developed by Watson in \cite{Wa29}, where he proved bounds for $\theta_n$ in \e{rb} that were claimed by Ramanujan.
+In this paper, (outside of the Appendix), $U$ may be considered as a formal series.
+The properties of $U(t)$ and $u(t)$ as functions of $t$ are developed by Watson in \cite{Wa29}, where he proves bounds for $\theta_n$ in \e{rb} that were claimed by Ramanujan.
 Also the connection to branches of the Lambert $W$ function is seen in \cite[Eq.
 (3.2)]{Vo08}: for $t\gqs 0$,

 Next we express everything in terms of the coefficients $c_j$.

 \begin{prop} We have

 \end{prop} \begin{proof} A short calculation lets us replace $V^*$ in \e{vb1}--\e{vb3} with $U$ as follows: